-1.3 Basis and frequency of disclosures
+1.4 Basis and frequency of disclosures

 This document, setting out the Pillar 3 disclosures for the Bank, has been prepared to give relevant information to calculating Unity's Basel III requirements and to explain the management of risks faced by the Bank in accordance with the rules laid out in CRR II Part Eight.
-The basis of these disclosures may differ from similar information in the Annual Report & Accounts prepared in accordance with International Financial Reporting Standards (IFRS); therefore, the information in these disclosures may not be directly comparable with that information.
+The basis of these disclosures may differ from similar information in the Annual Report & Accounts prepared in accordance with International Financial Reporting Standards (IFRS); therefore, the information in these disclosures may not be directly comparable.

-Pillar 3 disclosures for the Bank are published on an annual basis concurrently with the Annual Report & Accounts in accordance with regulatory guidelines.
+Pillar 3 disclosures are published annually, and concurrently with the Annual Report & Accounts in accordance with regulatory guidelines.
 The Financial Conduct Authority (FCA) has issued guidelines on disclosure frequency and the Bank considers that, given its size and complexity, summary Pillar 3 disclosures do not need to be made more frequently than annually in the absence of a material change in circumstances.